Client-Conditional Federated Learning via Local Training Data Statistics: Discussion

 \section{Discussion}

 \textbf{Why continuous statistics outperform discrete clusters.} Two factors explain why Conditional exceeds Oracle on complex heterogeneity (E3b: up to +6.0\%; E4b: +1.5--2.9\%) but merely matches it on simpler single-axis heterogeneity (E1).
 First, the 32-dimensional statistics vector encodes the full spectral signature of each client's distribution, capturing variation along multiple axes simultaneously---information that a single cluster ID discards.
 Second, Oracle trains \emph{separate} models per cluster that share no parameters, whereas Conditional trains a \emph{single} shared model that leverages commonalities across all clients while using the statistics to differentiate, gaining both the benefit of full data pooling and client-specific adaptation.
 Because clients with similar data distributions produce similar statistics~$\mathbf{s}_i$, the shared model implicitly learns to treat them alike---achieving the effect of clustering without explicit cluster assignments.
+Beyond an existence result for the linear case~\cite{brannvall2025conditioning}, formal analysis of the deep PCA-conditioned model is open.

 \textbf{Why the method is sparsity-robust.} Baselines degrade under sparsity because they estimate client relationships (cluster assignments, similarity weights, or per-client parameters) from scarce data.
 Our method sidesteps this for two reasons.
-First, PCA eigenvalue statistics are precomputed from raw data and remain informative even with a few hundred samples---the top eigenvalues of the sample covariance matrix converge faster than other summary statistics such as eigenvectors, which is one reason we use eigenvalues as client fingerprints.
-Second, the shared model trains on \emph{pooled} data from all clients, so the total training set size remains constant regardless of individual client sparsity.
+First, PCA eigenvalues are precomputed from raw data and remain informative with a few hundred samples; top sample eigenvalues converge faster than eigenvectors, which is why we use them as client fingerprints.
+Second, the shared model trains on \emph{pooled} data, so the total training set size is independent of individual client sparsity.

 \textbf{When does Conditional work best?} The largest advantages over baselines appear when (1)~heterogeneity is severe enough that FedAvg fails, (2)~the cluster structure is complex enough that IFCA's hard assignment fails, and (3)~data is sparse enough that per-client methods overfit.
 IFCA's performance is particularly variable: it achieves perfect clustering (ARI${=}1.0$) on E4a domain shift but completely fails (ARI${=}0.0$) on E4b combined heterogeneity, and one cannot know \emph{a priori} whether the heterogeneity structure will be amenable to iterative clustering.
 In the benign case of mild covariate shift with ample data (E2a), all methods perform similarly.
 In our experiments, conditioning did not reduce performance in any configuration: the FC layers learn to ignore uninformative statistics while providing gains where other methods struggle.